hyewonkim-page/hyewonkim-page.github.io/_pages/research.md

 <br>

 **The Lifecycle Effects of War on Poverty Programs** with Hilary Hoynes, Esra Kose, Henry Manley and Doug Miller.
+Received U.S. Census Bureau approval for restricted-use data access.
 <br>

-**Parental Gender Norms and College Major Choice** with Chulhee Lee and Seojung Oh.
+**[Parental Gender Norms and College Major Choice](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5722848)** with Chulhee Lee and Seojung Oh.
 >Why do women sort into “female” majors?
 This paper investigates whether parental gender norms affect a child’s choice of college major in Korea.
 As an index of parental son preference, we use the sex ratios at birth (SRB) in the parent’s province of birth that resulted from differential rates of sex-selective abortions across regions.
 We find that having fathers with more traditional gender norms tend to increase the probability of the daughters’ enrollment in a female-dominated major, such as education and home economics.
 However, this relationship is no longer found for recent cohorts who entered college after 2000.
 No significant effect is observed for sons, and only weak influence of maternal gender norms is found.
 We offer two possible explanations for the diminished influence of parental gender norms among the younger generations, namely, increasing labor-market disadvantage associated with female-dominated majors and convergence in parental preference on sons’ and daughters’ occupations.
 Our results show that conventional gender stereotype in Korea played a role in shaping segregated choice of major by gender through cultural transmission, and that its influence became weaker over time.

 <br>